-Eastern Hemisphere Notebook Pages | Everyday Life in China, p.
+Eastern Hemisphere Notebook Pages | Everyday

+Life in China, p.
 12

-Internet cafes; multiple generations live together; a more patriarchal society; people live in high rise apartments; rural areas are more primitive; Chinese New Year celebration; education is valued; is an atheist nation
+- 1. Multiple generations live together; a more patriarchal society; people live in high rise apartments; rural areas are more primitive - 2.
+The Chinese New Year is the most important holiday; millions of people rise at dawn to practice tai chi in public parks